DUDLI-LAB

 I studied molecular biology and genetics at Masaryk University, Brno, Czech Republic.
 I obtained my master’s diploma in 2018 for the study of the molecular pathogenesis of B-cell malignancies with a special focus on the miRNAs and their role in the transformation of indolent follicular lymphoma to more aggressive lymphomas.
 In 2022 I graduated from the University of Basel, where, in the laboratory of experimental immunology, I researched the role of T-cells in mucosal immunity.
 I am investigating the role of autoimmunity in Modic changes.

-Fun Fact: I like to eat lemons and flow cytometry.
+Fun fact: I like to eat lemons and flow cytometry.

 Dr. Phelipe Hatt